ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/response_meta/README.md

 # Response Meta Components

-This contains the yaml for the response meta components.
+This contains the yaml file for the response meta components.

 ## acknowledgments.yaml